clemsonciti/palmetto-examples/rclone/gdrive/README.md

 ```

 Provide any number for the remote source.
 For example choose number **13** for
-Google drive.
+Google drive in the above list (your value may differ).
 In the following questions, always accept the default value:

 ```
 Google Application Client Id - leave blank normally.